k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

+Each condition has a lock icon.
+The task creator can lock or unlock individual parameter conditions.
+When a condition is locked, its operator and value cannot be modified at execution time.
+When a condition is unlocked, the task runner can modify the operator and/or value.

+Check the **Add parameters at execution** checkbox to allow the task runner to add new business parameter conditions at execution time — beyond those already defined by the task creator.

 Notes:

 - The list of parameters should be [predefined for each LU in the task BE](/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md) within the Fabric project.
 - The parameters and their values must be populated in the TDM DB.
-It is recommended to run a task that extracts a large subset of entities from the source environment in order to populate the TDM DB parameter tables and enable the creation of TDM tasks based on business parameters.
+It is recommended to run a task that extracts a large subset of entities from the source environment in order to populate the TDM DB parameter tables and enable the creation of TDM tasks based on Business parameters.
 When there is no need to store the extracted subset in the TDM Test Data Store, the [retention period](/articles/TDM/tdm_gui/16_task_test_data_store_component.md#retention-period) for the initial extract task can be set to **Do not retain**.
 - You can leave the **Max number of entities** field empty if you are an admin user, the environment owner, or a tester user with [**Unlimited entities** permission set](10_environment_roles_tab.md#number-of-entities) on the task's environment.

 #### 'Use Parameters with Random Selection' Checkbox